Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 However, real-world data is often not linearly separable.
 To overcome this limitation, SVMs employ a technique known as the kernel trick.
 A linear decision boundary can be found by mapping the input features into a higher dimensional feature space.
-The kernel trick allows SVMs to construct a non-linear decision boundary in the input space, thereby enabling the classification of complex datasets.
+The kernel trick allows SVMs to construct a nonlinear decision boundary in the input space, thereby enabling the classification of complex datasets.
 As a result, SVMs are computationally efficient and particularly suited for handling high-dimensional data.
 See @cristianiniIntroductionSupportVector2000 for additional details.